 • There are four hardship loans to consider, including bad credit hardship loans.

-Although not technically hardship loans, the following four forms of personal loans can be utilized in small sums to help you move beyond financial difficulties.
-Depending on your needs, these loans can be provided by various personal loan lenders.
+Although not technically hardship loans, you can utilize the following four forms of personal loans in small sums to help you move beyond financial difficulties.
+Depending on your needs, these loans are available from various personal loan lenders.

 1. Loans for people with bad credit